KelvinBalcombe/Experimental-Economics-Paper/README.md

 # Experimental-Economics-Paper
-This repository contains the python code pertaining to the paper Flexible Estimation of Parametric Prospect Models using Hierarchical Bayesian Methods.
+This repository contains the python code and data pertaining to the paper Flexible Estimation of Parametric Prospect Models using Hierarchical Bayesian Methods.
 By Kelvin Balcombe and Iain Fraser

 They were run on conda 4.9.2 with python 3.8.5 with pystan 2.19.1.1.
 These are run in Microsoft Windows using Jupyter Notebooks